Evan O’Neill Kane

 Kane operated on himself again for an inguinal hernia on January 7, 1932, following a horseback riding injury.
 Contemporary press descriptions emphasised his composure as he “smiled throughout,” and “joked with the nurses”.

 The operation was performed at Kane Summit Hospital under local anaesthesia, with press present, and was regarded as riskier than the appendectomy because of potential vascular damage.
-The operation reportedly took as 1 hour 55 minutes and Kane “back operating” 2 days later.
+The operation reportedly took as 1 hour 55 minutes with Kane “back operating” 2 days later.

 Key medical contributions (beyond the self-surgery headlines)

-Railway surgery innovations (shock and austere operating).
 Kane devised equipment and methods intended for emergency/field conditions including rapid hypodermoclysis concepts and other practical aids emerging from railway trauma work.
 Accounts of his innovations highlight materials and practicality such as:

 • Fire-proof asbestos surgical dressings that could be rapidly sterilised over open flame (in the era before sealed sterile packs).